Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 These samples use the [RabbitMQ.Client NuGet Package](https://www.nuget.org/packages/RabbitMQ.Client/).

-Since RabbitMQ.Client is not [CLS Compliant](https://msdn.microsoft.com/en-us/library/system.clscompliantattribute.aspx) it is not possible to run this code within PowerShell.
+Since the RabbitMQ.Client is not [CLS Compliant](https://msdn.microsoft.com/en-us/library/system.clscompliantattribute.aspx) it is not possible to run this code within PowerShell.

 ## Native Send